irinavalenzuela/SICSS_2022/Bootcamp/r_bootcamp.md

 long_data<- gather(apple_data2, key=day, value=mobility_data, `2020-01-13`:`2020-08-20`)
 ```

 Pipe: %>% It will pass whatever is one line to the other one.
-It is
-convient.

 ``` r
 country_average <- long_data %>%